johnmathews/johnmathews.github.io.old/content/articles/multisig.md

 >Integrated directly into your Web browser, Parity is the fastest and most secure way of interacting with the Ethereum network.

 You can do a bunch of stuff with Parity, like mine Ether, manage accounts, interact with different dapps, send/receive from different accounts, and set up contracts.
-On the accounts tab, you can quickly set-up Mutli-Signature wallets.
+On the accounts tab, you can quickly setup Mutli-Signature wallets.
 If you use the chrome plugin you will also get handy notifications when transactions are confirmed and contracts are deployed.

 ## Download and open Parity